alexfreudenberg/RandomFieldsDocker/README.md

 # RandomFieldsDocker
 Docker container for R package RandomFields
 ## Overview
-**RandomFields** is an R package maintained by **[Martin Schlather](https://www.wim.uni-mannheim.de/schlather/)** which allows the estimation, prediction and simulation of random fields.
-Unfortunately, [it has been archived on CRAN](https://cran.r-project.org/web/packages/RandomFields/index.html) as check problems couldn't be corrected.
+**RandomFields** was an R package maintained by **[Martin Schlather](https://www.wim.uni-mannheim.de/schlather/)** which allows the estimation, prediction and simulation of random fields.
 The R extension 'RandomFieldsUtils' packages auxiliary algebraic routines and is used in many functions in RandomFields.

 Due to changes in CRAN requirements there has been a cascade of adjustments to RandomFields and RandomFieldsUtils over the last years, which have added bugs on some operating systems.
 This repository **contains files for building a docker container in which RandomFields can be used**.
-If you run into errors, please contact the maintainer of RandomFields, as there are currently (Nov 2022) no plans to ship a new version of RandomFields to CRAN.
+If you run into errors, please contact Martin Schlather, the maintainer of RandomFields.

 ## Prerequisites
 * [Docker](https://docs.docker.com/get-docker/)